-The first products produced via the Plantrose process are Plantro® sugars.
+The first products produced via the Plantrose Process are Plantro® sugars.
 These Plantro sugars are the cellulosic sugars that serve as the primary building blocks for biochemicals and advanced biofuels.
 Plantro sugars are distinct in that they have been liberated from the biomass using water and heat, instead of acids, solvents, and/or enzymes.
 Most importantly, they are also cheaper, enabling economical uses in a broad range of fuel and chemical applications.

 Plant material is primarily composed of building-block polymers.
 These are a mix of carbohydrates (cellulose, hemicellulose), and aromatics (lignin solids).
 The carbohydrate polymers contain vast amounts of potentially fermentable sugars (known as 'cellulosic sugars').
 These sugars may be converted into a multitude of biochemical, biofuel, and polymer products by either biological or chemical routes.
-But first, the polymers need to be converted to sugars by a reaction known as hydrolysis.